WOLED vs. QD-OLED

 Burn-In

 There are drawbacks to OLEDs, though.
 The biggest concern with them is the risk of burn-in with constant exposure to the same static elements over time.
 This can happen if you use an OLED only for work and leave taskbars or windows open on it all day, every day.
-However, changing what you have on the OLED monitor, like if you game on it after browsing the web, already reduces the risk of burn-in by a lot—the real danger is if the same elements are always on the screen without any change.
+However, changing what you display on the OLED monitor, such as switching from browsing the web to gaming, already reduces the risk of burn-in by a lot.
+The real danger is that the same elements remain on the screen without change.

-We've been running an accelerated longevity burn-in test on 100 TVs since November 2022.
-There are no significant differences between QD-OLEDs and WOLEDs when it comes to burn-in, though, so if this concerns you, neither panel type offers a clear advantage.
-You can also keep up with all the results from the TVs on this test.
+There are no significant differences between QD-OLEDs and WOLEDs in terms of burn-in, so if this concerns you, neither panel type offers a clear advantage.

 Brightness

 Another downside of OLEDs has to do with brightness.
-They don't get nearly as bright as many LED monitors, even if OLEDs have gotten brighter over the past few years.
-They're particularly dimmer with full-screen windows, like if you have a web browser open.
-You can also learn more about OLEDs vs Mini LED monitors.
+They don't get nearly as bright as many LED monitors, even if OLEDs have gotten brighter over the past few years, including with newer Tandem OLED panels.
+They're particularly dim with full-screen windows, like if you have a web browser open.
+You can also learn more about OLEDs vs brighter Mini LED monitors.

-OLED is an blanket term that consists of two panel types made by different manufacturers: Samsung Display's QD-OLED and LG Display's WOLED.
-Although all OLEDs have an organic light-emitting layer beneath the pixels, the exact structure and subpixel layout differs between them.
+OLED is a blanket term that consists of two main panel types made by different manufacturers: Samsung Display's QD-OLED and LG Display's WOLED.
+Although all OLEDs have an organic light-emitting layer beneath the pixels, the exact structure and subpixel layout differ between them.

 WOLED vs QD-OLED in bottom emission and top emission.